 BMW X5 Review

-The 2013 BMW X5 ranks 7 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 78 published reviews and test drives of the BMW X5, and our analysis of reliability and safety data.
+The 2013 BMW X5 ranks 8 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the BMW X5, as well as reliability and safety data.

 The 2013 BMW X5 is ranked: